2024 Cyber Monday Statistics, Trends, and Facts

 Final Thoughts

-All in all, Cyber Monday 2023 is set to be a success this year–potentially more than last year.
+All in all, Cyber Monday 2024 is set to be a success this holiday shopping season.

-Major retailers like Target, Walmart, and Amazon will all be stopping points for shoppers.
+Major retailers like Amazon, Target, and Walmart will all be stopping points for shoppers.
 Of those shopping this year, close to half of consumers are willing to spend just as much as they did last year.

 However, it’s also important to note that certain economic factors may be halting those from spending more.
-As we covered common themes for this include higher cost of living, inflation rates, groceries, and other additional factors.
+Our survey revealed common themes for this included higher cost of living, inflation rates, groceries, and other additional factors.

-Similar to Cyber Monday's past, consumers will continue to gravitate towards purchasing items like clothing, accessories, and electronics.
+Similar to previous Cyber Mondays, consumers will continue to gravitate towards purchasing items like clothing, accessories, and electronics.
 Brands that advertise with effective promotions and deals are the most popular way to draw in shoppers, with a majority of them listing this as a key factor for purchasing.

 Survey Background & Methodology

 Figures in our Black Friday and Cyber Monday market research report are drawn from an online survey conducted by Drive Research to better understand consumers' holiday shopping preferences and purchasing behaviors.
-Drive Research is a national market research company based in Syracuse, NY.
+Drive Research is a national market research company.

-The survey took up to 10 minutes to complete and included 19 questions.
-The survey received 1,044 responses from those who plan to shop during Cyber Weekend 2023.
-Fieldwork for the survey ended in October 2023.
+The survey included 25 questions and received 1,020 responses from those who plan to shop during Cyber Weekend 2024.
+Fieldwork for the survey was conducted in September 2024.

 Hundreds of new statistics and insights to help retailers, eCommerce sites, and agencies learn practical and relevant information to improve decision-making.
 Plus, the download provides access to portals to view the data by various demographics such as age, gender, ethnicity, income, and region.